-Le filtranisme (filterism) is an artistic and philosophical neo-existentialist movement that originates in the mid-’80s in Paris.
-The first manifesto was published at the Cité Internationale Universitaire de Paris on 23 July 1987.
-Filtranisme’s key figures are Joseph Pace, the poet Pablo Maria Landi, doctor Jean-Marc Mayenga.
+Le filtranisme (filterism) is an avant-guarde neo-existentialist artistic and philosophical movement that originates in the mid-’80s in Paris.
+The first manifesto was published at the Cité Internationale Universitaire de Paris July 1987.
+The word filter comes from the Latin filtrum and the French filtre.
+Its key figures are Joseph Pace, doctor Jean-Marc Mayenga, and the poet Pablo Maria Landi.

 For Joseph Pace, “the individual is determinated by nature as well as by society”.
 Noting that: “Cultural, historical, social and visual filters underlie each individual and determine his existence.
 To live, therefore, we all must receive something from outside.
 This is a need that we cannot satisfy alone.
 And our brain activities are consistent with the cultural and visual information we receive.”